 If you are planning to go abroad, but still not sure, play it safe and go through the Housing Selection Process-application, roommate configuration, and selection.
 If you choose housing and then find out you are going abroad or leaving Babson, you can always cancel your housing and meal plan by May 31 without penalty!

 I selected a room during room selection, but now I want to live off campus.
 What should I do?

 Students can cancel their housing for ANY reason up until May 31.
 All you need to do is submit this in writing to firstname.lastname@example.org

 or email Coleen Crawford.
 After this time, students can no longer cancel their housing and will need to honor the Housing Contract and Meal Plan Agreement.

 Emails go out explaining each step; Each student receives slip in student mailbox, bulletin boards are posted through every residence hall Fliers are placed around the residence halls and other buildings (Reynolds, Hollister, etc.) Residence Life staff walks around Trim, Reynolds, etc. reminding students to apply.

 How we assist students with the process:

-Resident Assistants are required to hold sessions in the res halls during week of March 4-8 explaining the process; RA programs to help with application during application weeks.
+Resident Assistants are required to hold sessions in the res halls during March explaining the process; RA programs to help with application during application weeks.
 Residence Life staff will also sit in Trim, Reynolds, and other places assisting students with application, roommate configuration, and selection process.